CoelestiaSeqor/osTicket-prereqs/README.md

 </p>
 <p>

 Congratulations! osTicket should now be installed without errors.
-You can access the help desk login page at http://localhost/osTicket/scp/login.php.
-The end-users can access osTicket at
+- You can access the help desk login page at http://localhost/osTicket/scp/login.php.
-Congratulations!
-You have successfully installed osTicket on Windows.
-You can now begin using it to manage your support tickets.
+- The end-users can access osTicket at http://localhost/osTicket/